Saturdays, 10 am-11:30 am Pacific, March 14 through May 16

 ×

-FrizzLit Book Club is a Zoom class on literary masterpieces.
-We read about 50 pages a week.
-All classes are recorded.
+FrizzLit Book Club is a Zoom class.
+We explore great books, at a pace of approx. 50 pages a week.

 *